Siege of Fort Zeelandia: Dutch prisoners

-During the siege of Fort Zeelandia, the Chinese took many Dutch prisoners, among them the Dutch missionary Antonius Hambroek and his wife, and their son and daughter.
+During the siege of Fort Zeelandia, the Chinese took many Dutch prisoners, among them the missionary Antonius Hambroek, his wife, their son and daughter.
 Koxinga sent Hambroek to Fort Zeelandia to persuade the garrison to surrender; if unsuccessful, Hambroek would be killed upon return.
 Hambroek went up to the Fort, where two of his other daughters still remained, and urged the garrison not to surrender.
 He subsequently returned to Koxinga's camp and was beheaded.
 Additionally, a rumor was spread among the Chinese that the Dutch were encouraging the native Taiwan aboriginals to kill the Chinese.
 In retaliation, Koxinga ordered the mass execution of Dutch male prisoners, mostly by crucifixion and decapitation with a few women and children also being killed.
-The remainder of the Dutch (or part Dutch) women and children were enslaved, with Koxinga taking Hambroek's teenage daughter as his concubine (she was described by the Dutch commander Caeuw as "a very sweet and pleasing maiden"), while other women were sold to Chinese soldiers to become their (secondary) wives or mistresses.
+The remainder of the Dutch women and children were enslaved, with Koxinga taking Hambroek's teenage daughter as his concubine (she was described by the Dutch commander Caeuw as "a very sweet and pleasing maiden"), while other Dutch women were sold to Chinese soldiers to become their (secondary) wives or mistresses.
 The daily journal of the Dutch fort recorded that "the best were preserved for the use of the commanders, and the rest were sold to the common soldiers.
 Happy was she that fell to the lot of an unmarried man, being thereby freed from vexations by the Chinese women, who are very jealous of their husbands."
-The Chinese took women as enslaved concubines and wives and they were never freed: in 1684, some were reported to be still living.
-In Quemoy, a Dutch merchant was contacted with an arrangement to release the prisoners, which a son of Koxinga's proposed, but it came to nothing.
+The Dutch women enslaved as concubines and wives following the siege were never freed.
+In 1682, at least some were reported to still be alive when a Dutch merchant based in Quemoy, received an invitation from one of Koxinga's son to arrange terms for releasing the remaining prisoners, though it came to nothing.